Justin-Zog/neural_networks_and_evolution/doc/logicSpitball.md

 can be made.
 An empty box shows that a connection between the **source** to the **sink** can not be made.

 This rules of this chart are largely based on nature.
-Although an uncommon and highly specialized connection called a *feedback loop*, (input --> output --> input), does occasionally occur the cases are extremely specialized and removing these from the simulation will likely drive our artificial creatures to have a more natural behavior.
+Although an uncommon and highly specialized connection called a *feedback loop*, (input --> output --> input), does occasionally occur the cases of them being used between input and output functions exclusively are extremely specialized and removing these from the simulation will likely drive our artificial creatures to have a more natural behavior.
+I am, however, allowing the hidden nodes to create feedback loops amongst themselves.
+This could lead to the emergence of unexpected or advantageous behaviors.

 ### How Genomes Are Organized